 As specialists in urban forestry, UFORA participates with many organizations that provide information about all aspects of our field.

-UFORA has produced many publications of its own offering help in restoring natural habitats in your own backyard.
+UFORA has produced many publications of our own offering help in restoring natural habitats in your own backyard.

-Please visit UFORA Publications to browse through our resources geared specifically to the Toronto region.
+Please visit the UFORA Publications tab to browse through our resources geared specifically to the Toronto region.

 There are many organizations that can help you save time and money while planning a tree planting project or naturalizing your own yard.

 An advocacy group whose mission is to increase awareness of the urgent issues facing Canada’ s urban forests and to stimulate action to address those issues.
 UFORA is a member.

 Carolinian Canada is a non-profit coalition of over 40 government and non-government conservation groups and many individuals working to conserve the ecological diversity of Canada’s most threatened natural region.